ppericard/virtual-life/README.md

 3. Introduce the notion of "species", which are cells instanciated with different parameters, and that will have different behaviors
 4. Add some ressources to the environment, and relevant functionnalities in the cells (ressources consumption, transformation, ...)

-*.
-Add some "social" functionnalities between the cells (interaction, ressource exchange, ...)
+* Add some "social" functionnalities between the cells (interaction, ressource exchange, ...)
+* Add a predator-prey interaction

-*.
-Add the sexual reproduction functionnality ()
+* Add the sexual reproduction functionnality ()